Digital-Validation-Laboratory/pyvale/dev/lfdev/notes_pyvale_dev.md

     - Spatial averaging with rectangle or quadrature makes assumptions about sensor orientation - looks like it assumes XY orientations only.
 Check this.

 - TODO PRIORITY:
-    - Create option to specify single rotation for all point sensors - links to camerabasic
     - Build Rory's simple DIC strain filter on top of the basic camera
     - Visualisation tools for perturbed field errors:
         - Angle
     - Visualisation tools for animating sensor traces